patrickdmccarthy/weather/README.md

 $ git clone https://github.com/patrickdmccarthy/weather.git
 ```

-Next, navigate to the weather directory, and install node modules:
+Next, navigate to the weather directory, and install node modules (this takes some time, so be patient):

 ```Bash
 $ npm install